home > html editors > microsoft publisher

 g.
 Verify that the form looks correct in the Web Page Preview

-5. Save Your Form
+5. Save Your Email Form

 a.
 Select File > Save (or CTRL+S).

-6. Upload Your Form
+6. Upload Your Contact Form

 Upload the file containing your form to your web server.
 This procedure will vary depending on whether you are using an external FTP client or Publisher's built-in client.

-7. Test Your Form
+7. Send a Test Form Submission

 Open a web browser and go to the web page containing your form.
 Fill out the form and press the submit button to test it.
+Check your email to ensure that you receive the test submission.